lorosanu/lorosanu.github.io/_pages/experience.md

 - Company: Xilopix (Epinal, France)
 - Period: Oct 2016 - Nov 2017
 - Project: [Xaphir](https://www.xaphir.com), French search engine
 - Mission: This work focused on the __web page classification__ and on the __image color classification__.
 The web page content was mapped to a fixed-dimensional vector using TF-IDF and LSA.
 Both classification processes were performed with fully connected neural networks.
-I was in charge of the entire machine learning workflow, from data acquisition, data processing up to the deployment of code and models in production.
+I was charged with the entire machine learning workflow, from data acquisition, data processing up to the development of libraries and the deployment of code and models in production.
 - Keywords: corpus building, data processing, text classification, color classification, TF-IDF, LSA, neural networks
 - Technical environment: Ruby (rmagick), Python (gensim, sklearn, matplotlib), Shell Script, Git, Gerrit, Docker, ElasticSearch, Linux
 - Source code: [xi-ml-topicdiscovery](https://github.com/lorosanu/xi-ml-topicdiscovery), [xi-dip](https://github.com/lorosanu/xi-dip)